15 Worst Mistakes You're Making When Cooking Pasta

 How to fix it: The Delallo specialists say you should stir your pasta within the first two minutes of cooking.

 Traditionally, pasta is served al dente, meaning slightly firm to the bite.
-Overcooking pasta is one of the biggest mistakes a novice chef makes, according to Italian chef Michael Pirolo of Macchialina in Miami and The Saint Austere in Brooklyn.
+Overcooking pasta is one of the biggest mistakes a novice chef makes, according to Italian chef Michael Pirolo of Macchialina in Miami.

 How to fix it: Pirolo, a James Beard Award semi-finalist, suggests reducing whatever cook time is on the box of pasta by a minute to a minute-and-a-half.

 If you're like most home chefs, you strain all of your pasta water after your noodles are cooked by pouring it down the drain.
 But not adding pasta water to dishes is one of the most frequent and egregious pasta-making mistakes, according to Mindy Oh, the executive chef of Mora Italiano in Encino, California.
 You're missing out on a big opportunity to add flavor to your dish.

 How to fix it: Pirolo says that you should save some of the pasta water and finish cooking your noodles in the sauce, adding a little of the water as needed.

 "The water that you get from cooking off the pasta adds slight salinity, and the starchiness of the water helps bring the sauce and the pasta together," Oh says.
 "Contrary to what you would expect, the sauce itself does not become watery, but helps the sauce achieve a more even consistency."